Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: Introduction

 If we ignore the edge length information in geometric congruence, then we get angle congruence.
 Two polygons are {\em angle congruent} if they have the same angle values, and the angles are arranged in the same way.
 We may similarly define {\em edge congruent} polygons.
 In this context, the geometric congruence can be regarded as the combination of angle congruence and edge congruence.
 Indeed, in the first paper on the edge-to-edge tilings of the sphere by geometrically congruent pentagons \cite{gsy}, Gao, Shi and Yan separately classified the angle congruent tilings and edge congruent tilings with the smallest number of tiles, i.e., the dodecahedron.
 They then obtained geometrically congruent tilings by combining the two classifications.

+In this work, we investigate tilings based on the angle information alone.
+In other words, we consider tilings where we neglect constraints based on edge lengths, requiring only that tiles be angle congruent.

+To get a sense of angle congruence, we may consider spherical ``rectangles'' that are quadrilaterals on the left of Figure \ref{rectangle}, with all four angles being $\theta$.
+Dividing the rectangle by the diagonal, we get two congruent triangles.
+The angles of the triangle are $\theta,\rho,\theta-\rho$.
+For all $\rho$ in some range, we always have the triangle and the corresponding rectangle.
+All these rectangles are angle congruent but not congruent.

+In the discussion above, we implicitly assume all edges are straight (i.e., great arc in the sphere).
+In fact, since we are only concerned with angles, we will no longer assume edges to be straight in this paper.
+This means we allow the rectangle on the right of Figure \ref{rectangle}, which is angle congruent to the rectangle on the left, and has non-straight edges.
+In fact, in the 3d renderings of tilings in this paper, we always make the angles to be faithful.
+However, it is often impossible to have all the edges to be straight in the renderings.

-In this work, we investigate pentagonal tilings of the sphere in contexts where we relax geometric congruence constraints for individual tiles.
-In particular, we consider tilings where we neglect constraints based on edge lengths, requiring only that tiles be angle congruent.
-At an even higher level of abstraction, we also consider tilings of purely combinatorial objects, where we require only that tiles are {\em corner congruent} in the sense of having the same arrangements of abstract labels for angles.
+Another problem we investigate in this paper is the change of tilings when some distinct angles are regarded as the same.
+We already observed such phenomenon in the classification of tilings by geometrically congruent polygons.
+For example, in \cite{wy2}, Wang and Yan showed that, if the angles satisfy certain linear equalities, then the tiling can be modified by flipping parts of the pentagonal subdivision tilings.
+To properly address the phenomenon, we introduce an even higher level of abstraction, where we assign labels to the corners of the tiles, and require that all tiles are {\em corner congruent} in the sense of having the same arrangements of labels for angles.
+In this setting, two corners of the same angle value may have different label, and two corners of different angle value may have the same label.

 There are three overlapping themes for the current paper.
 Each concerns our ability to determine pentagonal tilings of the sphere under more stringent constraints from tilings obtained under either seemingly weaker constraints or more limited information about nature of individual tiles (e.g., where we may not have explicit angle values).